Date of Degree

 Copyright 2011 Joseph Toscano

 Toscano, Joseph Christopher.
-"Perceiving speech in context: compensation for contextual variability during acoustic cue encoding and categorization." doctoral dissertation, University of Iowa, 2011.
+"Perceiving speech in context: compensation for contextual variability during acoustic cue encoding and categorization."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.